Product Updates & Changelog

 Straight Cuts as 90° + Simplified Miter Angle Input

 We’ve introduced a flexible new reference standard for miter configurations: you can now toggle straight vertical cuts to represent as 90° instead of 0°.
-This optional reference baseline can be toggled instantly via the new “Treat straight cuts as 90°” setting, updating your display values on the fly without needing to recalculate the underlying 1D nesting.
+This optional reference baseline can be toggled instantly via the new “Straight cuts as 90°” setting, updating your display values on the fly without needing to recalculate the erlying 1D nesting.

 How it works